trilitech/tezos-developer-docs/docs/developing/testnets.md

 ### Protocol test networks

-Protocol test networks are networks that are created for a specific version of the protocol.
+Protocol test networks are created for a specific version of the protocol.
+They allow developers and bakers to anticipate the changes brought by upcoming protocol amendments.

 When an amendment is proposed, a corresponding network is created.
 This network gets joined by more bakers as the proposal is selected and moves through the different periods of the self-amendment process.
 If the protocol passes the 3 votes of the amendment, joining a test protocol early gives you about 2.5 months to test all the changes that will be made to Mainnet.
-If the protocol is not adopted is discarded or sometimes remains active until a different protocol is adopted.
+If the protocol is not adopted the network is discarded or sometimes remains active until a different protocol is adopted.

 This means there is usually one or two such running networks: one for the current version of the protocol running on Mainnet, and possibly one for the proposed protocol that is going through the amendment process, if there is one.